NinadKarlekar/Selenium/Frameworks/README.md

 3. To fetch data from excel file and use it in java we need an **api(application programming interface)** known as **POI(Poor Obfuscation/abstraction Implementation)**

 ***********************************
+## STEPS_POI

-## To download POI follow this steps:-
+- To download POI follow this steps:-
 1. Go to Google and type POI jar file download and select first link.
     ```
         https://poi.apache.org/download.html